Wind-WindKids/winding/samples/sophieandwind/sun.md

 Sophie and Wind were ordinary children.

-But they knew the rules were not the same everywhere,
+But they knew the rules weren't the same everywhere,
 and that sometimes they could write their own.
 In the sky.